Est. 1980 Intermediate

 Pharo fork from Squeak, focused on modern development practices

-Pharo 12 and Squeak 6.0 actively developed, Smalltalk remains influential
+Pharo 13 released, Squeak 6.0 maintained, Smalltalk remains influential

 Notable Uses & Legacy